quarksuite/legacy/API.md

 ## Scale Functions

-These functions are your means of creating and changing modular scales.
-Also included are functions to merge, slice, and attach units with a desired precision.
+These functions are focused around modular scales.
+Includes a base function to create them and a suite of functions to modify them.
+When you've done all of your calculations, you attach your units.

 ### ms

-This is main scale creation function.
-All the other functions in this category operate on the raw values returned by this one.
+This is the main scale creation function.
+All the other functions in this category operate on data returned from this one.

-You can use modular scales for your typography, layout, or other composition concerns.

 > Formula: `base * ratio ** n` where `n` is the current index.
 >